masgaril/Madlib_Activity/README.md

 ## Complete the madlib by filling in the missing word list.

 ### Step 1
-One person from the group forks this repository and invites the rest of the group to this repository as collaborators.
+One person from the group forks this repository and invites the rest of the group to their forked repository as collaborators.

 ### Step 2
-All the team members clone the repository that the first person forked (type git clone https://github.com/masgaril/Madlib_Activity.git into your terminal (Mac)/git bash (Windows))
+All the team members clone the forked repository.

 ### Step 3
 One person from the group